-ET Enterprises is a portfolio of businesses cultivated by serial entrepreneur and marketing executive Everette Taylor.
+ET Enterprises is a portfolio of businesses cultivated by entrepreneur and marketing executive Everette Taylor.

-Based in Los Angeles, CA, ET Enterprises includes brands such as social media software company PopSocial, marketing firm MilliSense, media/technology company ArtX, nonprofit Southside Fund, software company GrowthHackers, and drug & alcohol addiction app Hayver.
+Based in Los Angeles, CA, ET Enterprises includes brands such as social media software company PopSocial, marketing firm MilliSense, media/technology company ArtX, nonprofit Southside Fund, software company GrowthHackers, drug & alcohol addiction app Hayver, and stealth company WAVE.

 ET Enterprises is known for world-class products, innovative marketing campaigns, creative brand building across numerous industries, and philanthropic efforts.

-Since then, Everette has been a leader in the world of entrepreneurship and marketing, building several multi-million dollar brands.
+Everette Taylor has been a leader in the world of entrepreneurship, technology and marketing for over a decade, helping build several multi-million dollar brands.

-As CEO of ET Enterprises, Everette oversees a diverse portfolio of companies that include PopSocial, MilliSense, ArtX, Southside Fund, Hayver, and GrowthHackers.
+As founder of ET Enterprises, Everette has built a diverse portfolio of companies that include PopSocial, MilliSense, ArtX, Southside Fund, Hayver, GrowthHackers, and WAVE.

-As a public speaker, Everette has spoken in 15+ countries and numerous cities across the US, sharing his personal story of overcoming adversity as well as thought leadership on the topics of entrepreneurship, marketing, startups, mental health, and diversity.
+As a public speaker, Everette has spoken in 15+ countries and numerous cities across the United States, sharing his personal story of overcoming adversity as well as thought leadership on the topics of entrepreneurship, marketing, startups, art, mental health, and diversity.